 "Prudent Marketing Practices" shall mean, at a particular time, any of the practices, methods, techniques, acts and procedures practiced generally in the power marketing industry by experienced participants in similar circumstances.
 Prudent Marketing Practices are not intended to be limited to the optimum practice, method, technique, act or procedure to the exclusion of all others, but rather to be a spectrum of possible practices, methods, techniques, acts or procedures expected to accomplish the desired results, having due regard for, among other things, the requirements of each governmental authority of competent jurisdiction, and the requirements of this Agreement.

-"Prudent Operating Practices" shall mean those practices, methods, techniques and acts which, at the time of performance of Customer's obligations under this Agreement, are generally practiced in the U.S. electric power industry by experienced participants in similar circumstances and would be expected to accomplish the desired results economically, reliably, safely and expeditiously.
+"Prudent Operating Practices" shall mean those practices, methods, techniques and acts which, at the time of performance of Customer's obligations in relation to a Facility under this Agreement, are generally practiced in the U.S. electric power industry by experienced participants in similar circumstances and would be expected to accomplish the desired results economically, reliably, safely and expeditiously.
 Prudent Operating Practices are not intended to be limited to the optimum practice, method, technique or act to the exclusion of all others, but rather to be a spectrum of possible practices, methods, techniques or acts expected to accomplish the desired results, having due regard for, among other things, the requirements of each governmental authority of competent jurisdiction and the requirements of this Agreement.

+“Resource” means individually or collectivley, as the context of this Agreement shall require, the Facilities and/or power supply contracts executed by Customer with third parties, as identified on Exhibit A hereto.

 "RTO" means a regional transmission organization.

-"Scheduled Outage" means as to the Facility, any period, or extension of an initial period of time during which Energy is not provided at the Facility as a result of any operating condition of the Facility known to Customer and communicated to EPMI in advance during which any maintenance, repair or other activity is required to permit the Facility to be operated in accordance with its design or operational characteristics.
+"Scheduled Outage" means as to a Facility, any period, or extension of an initial period of time during which Energy is not provided at such Facility as a result of any operating condition of the Facility known to Customer and communicated to EPMI in advance during which any maintenance, repair or other activity is required to permit the Facility to be operated in accordance with its design or operational characteristics.

-["SERC" means the Southeastern Electric Reliability Council, and any successor organization having responsibility for the transmission of electric energy and the establishment of rules, procedures, Protocols and other restrictions or limitations concerning the transmission of Energy from the Facility.]
+["SERC" means the Southeastern Electric Reliability Council, and any successor organization having responsibility for the transmission of electric energy and the establishment of rules, procedures, Protocols and other restrictions or limitations concerning the transmission of Energy from a Facility or other Resource.]

 "Structured Transaction" means any transaction other than an Hourly or Daily Transaction or a Marketing Transaction hereunder.